Undergraduate | UNE-ITAL101 | 2024

 - Topics will be available to enrolled students in the subjects Learning Management System site approximately one week prior to the commencement of the teaching period.

+63 million people in the world speak Italian as their first language.
+Millions of others know and use this musical, expressive language to communicate for business and pleasure purposes.
 This subject is for students with little or no knowledge of Italian.
-Study of the subject will acquaint students with basic grammatical structures and provide practice in modern Italian language as used in colloquial interaction.
-Students are also introduced to Italian culture through texts dealing with various aspects of Italian history, arts and lifestyle.
+When you study this subject you will learn the basic grammatical structures such as nouns, adjectives, articles, and present and perfect tenses of verbs, and practice speaking modern Italian as it is used in colloquial interaction.
+You will also be introduced to Italian culture through texts dealing with various aspects of Italian history, arts and lifestyle.

 - Online Assessment (10%)